Create and manage target group

 -

-Detaching the target will not delete the instance.
-To reconnect, please add it again.
+Detaching a target does not delete the instance.
+To reconnect the instance, go to Configure target and add it again.